-In 2009, he completed a three-year tenure as Associate Conductor of the San Francisco Symphony in a position specially created for him by Michael Tilson Thomas.
-Prior to that appointment, he was the Assistant Conductor of the Cleveland Orchestra where he worked under Music Director Franz WelsernMöst from 2003 through 2006.
-James Gaffigan was also named a first prize winner at the 2004 Sir Georg Solti International Conducting Competition.
+In 2009, he completed a three-year tenure as Associate Conductor of the San Francisco Symphony, in a position specially created for him by Michael Tilson Thomas.
+Prior to that appointment James was Assistant Conductor of the Cleveland Orchestra, where he worked for Music Director Franz Welser Möst.